rake html to create HTML files. These files will be

 Other relative links will be removed.

-html files, type rake clobber or
+want to clean HTML files, type rake clobber or

 cleanhtml.